mittorn/kb-js/README.md

 - `kanban` module, `myServer`:  This module integrates with [Kanban Tool](http://kanbantool.com/).
 As it uses the integrated web server of Hello Matrix for authentication purposes, you need to provide the URL your reverse proxy forwards to `http://localhost:3001/matrix-bot/kanban/` (see above).
 For example, for our public instance this is set as `"https://one.hello-matrix.net/matrix-bot/kanban/"`.
 - `kanban` module, `sqliteDatabase`: The Kanban module stores persistent information (which boards to monitor and authentication credentials) in an SQLite database.
 This parameter specifies the path to the database, relative to the main folder, which you should have created before using the `create_databases.sh` shell script (see above).
 The shell script by default creates `kanban.sqlite`.

+- `senddm` module: You need to provide a random `secretKey`.
+With this key, you can compute an HMAC hash that authorizes you to send messages to arbitrary Matrix users using the `/matrix-bot/senddm/send` web endpoint (to use `senddm`, you need to pass a full MXID as `recipient`, a text for your message as `message` and the hex-encoded SHA512 HMAC for the concatenation of `recipient` and `message` as `hmac`; you can pass these three parameters either as a `GET` query string or via `POST` as JSON data).

 - `twitter` module: Please ignore the configuration options there for now.
 The Twitter module is not yet operational.

 - `weather` module: This module uses the OpenWeatherMap API.
 You can get a free API key from their website and need to paste this key into the `weatherApiKey` configuration option.